LearnersGuild/guide/General/Slack_and_Echo.md

 # Slack & Echo

 Echo is the persona that represents the LOS system.
 We use [Slack](https://learnersguild.slack.com/) as our primary system for communication at the Guild, and you'll occasionally see messages from [Echo](https://learnersguild.slack.com/messages/@echo/) in slack.
 You can sign-in to Slack at [https://learnersguild.slack.com](https://learnersguild.slack.com).
-You can also check out your stats at [https://echo.learnersguild.org/](https://echo.learnersguild.org/).
+You can see your learner profile and read feedback about your work at [https://echo.learnersguild.org/](https://echo.learnersguild.org/).

 Echo and the LOS are under active development.
 If you notice something that could be better, or you encounter a bug, please [create a GitHub issue on the LOS repo](https://github.com/LearnersGuild/los/issues/new).
 We want your feedback.
 Together we can build a more perfect Learning Operating System.

 ## Slack Commands

-Echo supports a variety of commands for interacting with the game right from Slack.
+Echo supports a variety of commands for interacting with the LOS right from Slack.
+For example, if you're in Phase 3 you'd use the `vote` command for voting on goals .

-These include commands like `review` for reviewing projects, and `vote` for voting on goals.

 To issue a command, type a forward slash `/` followed by the command name in the chat window of Slack.
 You can type commands from any channel.

 When you type `/`, Slack will show a menu of the available commands and some hints as to their usage.
+Make sure to scroll down to see command options for Slack, Echo and other integrations.

 For many commands, passing the `-h` or `--help` flag will show you a helpful message about the command.

 For example, to get help with the `/review` command, type `/review --help`.

 **Slack is the primary means by which we communicate with each other** - we don't send email at Learners Guild.
 Because we have so many people communicating on a public platform, it's important to observe some shared Guidelines:

-## Guidelines
+### Guidelines

 These guidelines are to support us in making the most of this tool while minimizing distractions and maximizing learning: